 Opioids trigger the central nervous system to produce feelings of euphoria.
 But the pain pill problem is growing in the U.S. at a quickening pace.
+If you are a pain pill addict, there are many kinds of opioid addiction treatment programs available to help you get sober.
 How does euphoria happen in the body?
 We review the brain chemistry behind opioid use and its risks for addiction here.
 Then, we invite your question about opioids in the comments section at the end.

 Opioid chemistry and use